From the wreckage of Hurricane Andrew... came 25 years of serving Florida

-Nothing from his University of Florida education, nor his construction experience could have prepared Micali for the devastation he would soon encounter.
+Nothing could have prepared Micali for the devastation he would soon encounter.
+Neighbors and loved ones had seen their homes destroyed, and John quickly set out to help rebuild.
 By December, he found himself inspecting and rebuilding damaged homes in Country Walk.
-The evolution that transpired afterwards has taken Micali down a career path that has spanned over 2 decades.
 "I found myself assessing buildings and writing reports on the damages found as part of the bidding and contracting process.
 The clients used my reports to collect on insurance and determine the scope of the repairs they needed.
 It seemed like I was constantly inspecting and writing."
 Before long, homeowners, realtors, attorneys, insurance adjusters and banks were calling Micali to obtain detailed condition reports on their properties.
 "Something clicked inside of me.
 The process of using my technical knowledge and writing abilities to provide a service that people really needed resonated with me.
 It felt right.
-Contracting can be contentious, and dealing with the trades and an unreliable work force can be frustrating.
+Contracting can be contentious and dealing with the trades and an unreliable work force can be frustrating.
 But inspecting and writing very detailed reports as an act of service to others felt good."
-24 years later, Micali's firm, Allied Building Inspection Services, is the largest building inspection company in the southeast United States.
+25 years later, Micali's firm, Allied Building Inspection Services, is the largest building inspection company in the southeast United States.
 With a staff of 23, including 16 inspectors, Allied performed over 5,000 detailed property inspections last year.
 They included condition assessments, home inspections and various forensic assessments for the real estate, legal and lending communities throughout Florida and the Caribbean.
-Four of Allied's inspectors have been with the firm for over 17 years and have performed over 10,000 inspections each.
-"You will not find more experienced or successful inspectors then these guys," quipped Micali.
-"Quite simply, these guys are masters of their craft."
+Several of Allied's inspectors have been with the firm for over 15 years and have performed over 10,000 inspections each.